rule

 Text 5-6

-With her hair arrangement with mallikâ [jasmine] flowers, her very big breasts and hips which outweighed her slim waist, with her fine apparel and the earrings she wore, the brilliance and great attraction of her face surrounded by her black hair and with her appealing glancing at everyone, she attracted with her beauty the attention of everyone in Gokula; to the gopîs it seemed that she, so ravishing with a lotus in her hand, was the goddess of beauty who had come to see her Husband.
+With her hair arranged with mallikâ [jasmine] flowers, with her very big breasts and hips that outweighed her slim waist, with her nice clothes and the earrings she wore, with the brilliance and great attraction of her face that was surrounded by her black hair, and with the appealing glances she threw at everyone, she as a beauty attracted the attention of everyone in Gokula.
+In the eyes of the gopîs she, so ravishing with a lotus in her hand, seemed to be the goddess of beauty who had arrived to see her Husband.

 Text 7

-The baby murderess in the house of Nanda unchecked looking for children saw there lying the Child Putting an End to all Untruth whose unlimited power was covered, just like fire hidden within ashes.
+The baby murderess, unchecked, entered the house of Nanda, looked for children and saw there the Child that Puts an End to All Untruth lying in bed.
+Its unlimited power was covered, just like a fire that lies hidden under ashes.

 Text 8

-Understanding she was out for killing babies closed He as the Unlimited Soul of the Animate and Inanimate His eyes as she, unaware like one who holds a sleeping snake for a rope, placed Him, her own death, on her lap.
+Understanding that she was there to kill babies closed He, the Unlimited Soul of the Animate and Inanimate, His eyes the moment she, unaware like someone who takes a sleeping snake for a rope, placed Him, her own death, on her lap.
 (Vedabase)

 Text 9